Wondering what are the worst jobs for introverts? Check out this list and the best career alternatives to these jobs.

 In case you didn’t know, some of the most famous introverts are Albert Einstein, Mark Zuckerberg, Steven Spielberg, Warren Buffet, and JK Rowling.

-This goes to prove that introverts can always make a name for themselves in any field or niche they choose.
+This goes to show that introverts can often make a name for themselves in any field or niche they choose.

 It’s not fair to say that introverts are better than extroverts, or vice versa.
-They just respond to stimuli differently, and both introverts and extroverts have their own strengths and weaknesses.
+They just respond to stimuli differently; both introverts and extroverts have their strengths and weaknesses.

 But here are some characteristics that are common among introverts and shy people: